Aztec Brewing Company: Sale and closure

 In 1948, Aztec was purchased by the Altes Brewing Company of Detroit.
 Altes had originally been the Tivoli Brewing Company, but was renamed after its most popular beer.
 Edward P. Baker remained at Altes as a director of the new company.
 For whatever reason, Altes did not continue brewing the popular ABC Beer.
 Altes focused on its brands Altes, Altes “Brisk,” Altes Golden Lager and 7-11.
 Instead, the Famous ABC Beer brand was purchased by the Maier Brewing Company of Los Angeles and brewed there until at least 1957.

 Altes was bought by the National Brewing Company of Baltimore, Md., which closed the San Diego brewery in 1953.
 The building was subsequently used by Rohr Aircraft Corporation and later by Dorman’s Tire Company.
 The building was torn down by the city of San Diego in 1989 when it was deemed the building was unsafe by earthquake standards.
 However, the murals and other items from the Rathskeller were deemed by the community as valuable historical items, and the city of San Diego had them removed and stored for future display in a project in the neighborhood.

-With the closure of the Aztec Brewery, there was no local commercially brewed beer in San Diego County for 34 years, until the Bolt Brewery opened in 1987 in Fallbrook, California.
+With the closure of Aztec Brewery, there was no local commercially brewed beer in San Diego County for 34 years, until the Bolt Brewery opened in 1987 in Fallbrook, California.

 Revival of Aztec Brewing Company

 In 2008, John Webster discovered the brand and began bringing it back to life with his partner, Claudia Faulk, and son Tristan Faulk-Webster.
-Webster learned about the Aztec Brewing Company while researching old California beer brands for a line of T-shirts he was designing.
+Webster learned about Aztec Brewing Company while researching old California beer brands for a line of T-shirts he was designing.
 Recognizing the potential the name and historic brand had in the San Diego area he secured the U. S. trademark rights and with his partner Claudia Faulk, set about reviving the brand as a modern craft brewery.
 In 2010, they joined forces with Robert Esposito.
 A year later they opened a small production brewery with tap room in Vista, California.

-The revival of the Aztec Brewing Company opened on August 29, 2011 in the Vista Business Park.
-Vista, California is home to 12 Craft Breweries including Mother Earth Brew Co., Iron Fist Brewing Co., Toolbox Brewing, Booze Brothers Brewing Co., and Latitude 33 Brewing Co. to name a few.
+The revival of Aztec Brewing Company opened on August 29, 2011 in the Vista Business Park.
+Vista is home to twelve craft breweries, including Mother Earth Brew Co., Iron Fist Brewing Co., Toolbox Brewing, Booze Brothers Brewing Co., and Latitude 33 Brewing Co.
 The company operates a tasting room at its brewery.
 In 2012, Paul Naylor came on board as brewer.
 Robert Esposito left the company in 2014.